 The more trustworthy the source of the backlink, the more it does to boost your authority.
 A single link from CNN is worth more than thousands from spammy, bot-generated Web 2.0s.

-Because building links takes time, you can understand why it is so difficult to get on the first page of Google in 24 hours.
+Building links takes time, so you can understand why it is so difficult to get on the first page of Google in 24 hours.

 The Sandbox

-Another factor you need to consider when it comes to quick ranking is the Sandbox.
+Another factor to consider when it comes to quick ranking is the Sandbox.

-Now this is a highly debated topic, and Google itself has never confirmed the existence of the Sandbox.
-But countless SEOs attest to its existence from years of trial and error.
+This is a debated topic, and Google has never confirmed the existence of the Sandbox.
+But countless SEOs attest to its existence from trial and error.

 The Sandbox theory holds that Google doesn’t like to rank new sites.
-For whatever reason, many site owners find that it is very difficult to rank anywhere near the first page for the first 6 to 12 months.
-They are stuck “playing in the sand box” while Google decides what to make of them.
+For whatever reason, many site owners find that it is very difficult to rank anywhere near the first page for the first 6-12 months.
+They’re stuck “playing in the sand box” while Google decides what to make of them.

-This, again, demonstrates why ranking in 24 hours with a brand new site is going to be really, really difficult.
+This demonstrates why ranking in 24 hours with a new site is going to be really difficult.

 Keyword Competition